Available with Standard or Advanced license.

 - A client application checks out data for disconnected editing.

-Geodatabases in IBM DB2 use shared log file tables by default.
-For a description of shared log file tables and other log file table options, see Log file table options for geodatabases in DB2.
+Enterprise geodatabases in Microsoft SQL Server use session log files created in the temporary database (tempdb) of the SQL Server instance by default.
+For a description of the default log file table configuration and other log file table options in SQL Server, see Log file table options for geodatabases in SQL Server.

 Run the Configure Geodatabase Log File Tables tool

 If you need to change the log file table configuration for your enterprise geodatabase, you can run the Configure Geodatabase Log File Tables tool.
 This tool can be found in the Geodatabase Administration toolset of the Data Management toolbox.

 - Open the Configure Geodatabase Log File Tables tool.

 You can use the Search window to find the tool or browse to it in the Geodatabase Administration toolset of the Data Management toolbox.

 - Specify the database connection you created in the previous section.

 - Choose the log file table options you want to set for your geodatabase.